rsksmart/devportal-1.0/tutorials/workshop-smart-contract-testing-ozcli.md

 Also note that within the `contract` block for `'Cars - events'`, we have a `before` block.
-This is use to set up the state of the contract by adding a couple of car objects, because these particular tests only make sense if there already are car objects stored within the smart contract.
+This is used to set up the state of the contract by adding a couple of car objects, because these particular tests only make sense if there already are car objects stored within the smart contract.